The Whitby 5 Line

 5 September 1842 to 1904

-Married William Husband on 14 August 1864
+Married William Husband, a mariner and later ironstone miner, on 14 August 1864

 Whitby, Egton, East Loftus